lmartim4/Voiture-Autonome/docs/A_INSTALATION.md

 You will need to wait for it to boot (around one minute) and connect to your wifi's hotspot.
 You will then need to find its IP Address.

-If all goes well you will probably find a table like this
+If all goes well you will probably find a table like this in your phone's hotspot section:

 | Hostname | IP |